starvagrant/toh/toh.markdown/a_night_with_electra.md

 "She was there to make foreign scholars welcome, if you know what I mean."

 "Of course I know what you mean.
 Those ancient scholars and their symposiums.
-They want to get drunk and laid just like anybody else, so they have to event this sophisticated ritual of philosophy so they don't lose their image."
+They want to get drunk and laid just like anybody else, so they have to invent this sophisticated ritual of philosophy so they don't lose their image."

 "Of course their minds were very focused on their ideas.
 So, you, just hire a woman to take care of things..."